Road Conditions & Vehicle Requirements

 The Road Network

 The North Maine Woods road system is a network of privately maintained logging roads.
-These are gravel and dirt roads built for timber harvesting — not passenger vehicles.
+Every road in NMW is owned by timber companies — there are no public roads once you pass the checkpoint.
+These are gravel and dirt roads built for timber harvesting, not passenger vehicles.
 Road conditions vary widely depending on season, weather, and active logging operations.

 Active Logging